Easy southern cheesy sausage breakfast quiche is a delicious recipe with tons of flavors and a buttery, flaky crust.

 I wish I had paid more attention to how he cured the sausage and added all the fixin’s, but I was pretty busy playing in the barn and running all over creation with my cousin, which of course, I wouldn’t trade for the world.

-But, I am making up for lost sausage time.
-It’s good stuff.
-I’ll take it just about any way that I can get it.
 Not too many years ago, when I left Tennessee after a visit, my aunt sent me off with some sausage and biscuits.
-I think I had them eaten before I even left town.
+I think I had them eaten before I even got to the edge of town.

 Sausage is a great treat for the holidays, as well.
 If you’ve got family in from out of town, and you are planning to cook a large meal, why not start off with something filling that will leave everyone happy for a few hours until the big meal?

-A quiche is the perfect way to do that.
+A quiche is a perfect way to do that.

-Recipe and printable instructions at the bottom of the post.
+Full printable recipe with measurements and instructions at the bottom of the post in the recipe card.

 Melt the butter and brush it on the crust.
 If you don’t have a brush, roll it around in the crust to cover the bottom and the sides.
-If you’ve just taken the crust out of the freezer, swirl the butter around fast, or it will get hard again.
+If you’ve just taken the crust out of the freezer, swirl the butter around fast, or the butter will harden fast.